MPAX: Mathematical Programming in JAX: Conclusion and Future Work

-In this paper, we present MPAX, a hardware-accelerated, differentiable, batchable and distributable solver for linear programming in JAX.
-It is designed to address optimization problems encountered in machine learning workflows and our experiments highlight its superior performance compared to traditional solvers, particularly for large-scale applications.
-While MPAX currently supports linear programming, future work will extend its capability to more general mathematical programming problems and specialized modules for common machine-learning tasks.
+In this paper, we present MPAX, a hardware-accelerated, batchable, distributable, and differentiable solver for linear programming and quadratic programming by exploiting modern machine learning infrastructure JAX.
+Benefiting from the powerful JAX transformations, MPAX provides advanced features, including across-hardware portability, batched solving, distributed optimization, and automatic differentiation.
+Our numerical results show that MPAX achieves substantial acceleration on accelerators, competitive benchmark performance against GPU-based solver codebases, and strong scalability in batched and multi-GPU settings.
+While MPAX currently supports linear and quadratic programming, future work will extend its capability to more general mathematical programming problems and specialized modules for common machine-learning tasks.